silv3rr/pyspy/README.md

 Now 'git clone' this repo and run `./spy.py`

 _If you want to build sysv_ip from src, see [https://github.com/osvenskan/sysv_ip](https://github.com/osvenskan/sysv_ipc)_

+## docker

+Alternatively pyspy will also be part of [docker-glftpd](https://github.com/silv3rr/docker-glftpd)'s web interface soon(tm) which offers a complete gl install.

 ## Configuration